Symmetry resolved entanglement in Lifshitz field theories: Symmetry resolved entanglement in Lifshitz fermion theories

 Figure \ref{fig:Znqzellfermionsmallm} displays the symmetry-resolved partition sums as functions of the subregion length for various values of the R\'enyi index and charge, with the mass parameter fixed at $m=10^{-4}$.
 Within this specific mass regime, the numerical results exhibit independence from the dynamical exponent.
 The numerical data reveal a fundamental qualitative distinction between the neutral and charged sectors.
 In the neutral sector ($q=0$), the symmetry-resolved partition sum originates from a finite value in the small-$\ell$ limit.
 As the subregion length increases, the partition sum decreases monotonically, eventually saturating in the large-$\ell$ limit.
 This behavior reflects the progressive redistribution of spectral weight among the various charge sectors as the size of the entangling region grows.
 In contrast, for non-zero charge sectors ($q \neq 0$), the corresponding quantities $\mathcal{Z}_n(q)$ exhibit a monotonically increasing behavior with respect to $\ell$.
 This contrast highlights the distinct contributions of the charged versus neutral sectors to the total entanglement structure of the system as the subregion size varies.

-To further elucidate the dependence of the symmetry-resolved entanglement entropy on charge, we present the behavior of $S_1(q)$ and $\Delta S_1(q)$ across several values of the dynamical exponent and charge in Figure \ref{fig:S1qzfermionsmallm}.
-Our analysis of these results reveals a clear violation of the entanglement equipartition.
-This violation underscores that the small mass limit significantly differentiates the charge sectors, a phenomenon that highlights the enhanced sensitivity of fermionic systems to mass deformations.
+To further elucidate the dependence of the symmetry-resolved entanglement entropy on charge, we present the behavior of $S_1(q)$ and $\Delta S_1(q)$ across several values of the dynamical exponent and charge in Figure~\ref{fig:S1qzfermionsmallm}.
+While our numerical analysis reveals an apparent violation of entanglement equipartition at finite $\ell$, we find that as the entangling length $\ell$ increases (for fixed values of $m\ell$), the curves corresponding to different charge sectors slowly converge.
+This behavior suggests that effective equipartition emerges in the limit $m\ell \to 0$ and $\ell \to \infty$, although accessing this regime numerically is challenging due to the instability of small mass computations and the computational cost of large $\ell$.\footnote{The observed convergence is consistent with the results reported in Figure~5 of \cite{Murciano:2020vgh}, where equipartition is recovered in the scaling regime.}

 To conclude our analysis, we will now investigate the dependence of the symmetry-resolved entanglement measures in the massless limit by employing an analytic treatment.
 As demonstrated in \cite{Vasli:2024mrf}, when the mass parameter is set to zero, the correlation function of the corresponding fermionic field, as given by Eq. \eqref{C}, simplifies to: